aymanapatel/microfronend-world/doc/single-spa/SingleSPA.md

 </html>
 ```

-You can also add shared depdencies to reduce duplicate downloads of JS libraries.
+You can also add shared depdencies to reduce duplicate downloads of Javascript libraries.
 An example would be React-based dependencies which are used by at least 2 micro-frontend applications:

 ```
 "react": "https://cdn.jsdelivr.net/npm/react@17.0.2/umd/react.production.min.js",